Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 Here’s where it all connects: chronic inflammation and gut health are deeply intertwined.

 One of the first places affected by systemic inflammation is your intestinal lining—a thin but powerful barrier that decides what enters your bloodstream and what stays out.
-When this barrier becomes damaged, it develops tiny gaps that allow toxins, bacteria, and undigested food particles to leak into your system.
+When this barrier becomes damaged, it can develop tiny gaps that allow toxins, bacteria, and undigested food particles to leak into your system.
 This is called leaky gut, or intestinal permeability.

 What Is Leaky Gut, Really?